 Unlike the standard, i.e., linear scrolling experience where the scroll reflects directly the frequency of the device with which you performed the scroll, scroll snapping allows you to “jump” (!Snap) to a specific point during the scroll.

-For the sake of writing convenience, we will refer to these points as snap points.
+For the sake of writing convenience, this post refers to these points as snap points.

 Scroll snapping is done by setting the scroll-snap-type property on a container (parent) and the scroll-snap-align property on the elements inside that container (child elements).

-When we scroll the container, it will jump to those children according to the settings we determined, namely it will snap to those elements located in the same container.
+When you scroll the container, it will jump to those children according to the settings you determined, namely it will snap to those elements located in the same container.
 The code in its most basic form looks like this:

 <div class="snap-container">